U.S. adds new charges against bin Laden son-in-law

 According to a superseding indictment filed with the U.S. District Court in Manhattan, Abu Ghaith now also faces charges of providing material support and resources to terrorists, and conspiracy to provide such support and resources.

-Stanley Cohen, a lawyer for Abu Ghaith, declined immediate comment, saying he had yet to review the indictment.
+Stanley Cohen, a lawyer for Abu Ghaith, did not immediately respond to a request for comment.

 It also referred to a speech in which Abu Ghaith allegedly praised an April 11, 2002, suicide bombing of a synagogue in Djerba, Tunisia, and said "we were also granted victory when the world saw with its very own eyes what the Mujahidin did for the sake of God the Almighty in New York and Washington."